Posts

 Image

-I’ve returned home after two unforgettable months in South Korea.
-The final weeks were a whirlwind of travel and adventure, which meant I didn’t always have time to blog in the moment.
-But now that I’m back, I finally have time to reflect…and I’m excited to share the stories, photos, and experiences that never made it online.
-So, in the coming posts, I’ll be catching up on everything I didn’t get to publish while I was there. ~~~~~~~~~~~~ My solo time in Seoul ended with a fun night out in Hongdae.
-After saying goodbye to my friends, I got out of the taxi in Gangnam and walked the last 15 minutes to my accommodation.
-While walking, I texted my husband Arthur, who was just about to board his flight to Incheon.
-He asked me if I knew what time it was.
-It was still seven hours earlier in the Netherlands 😉.
-I’ve walked through the streets of Gangnam twice in the early hours of the morning, and both times, I felt completely safe.
-There was a quiet calm to the city at that hour, and not once...
+After two unforgettable months in South Korea, I’m finally back home.
+The final weeks of my journey were a whirlwind of travel and adventure, which meant I didn’t always have time to write and publish blog posts in the moment.
+Now that I’m back home, I’m slowly catching up on the last days of my journey, especially the three weeks Arthur and I spent traveling together through South Korea. ~~~~~~~~~~~~ A Last Night Out in Hongdae My solo time in Seoul ended with a fun night out in Hongdae.
+After saying goodbye to my friends, I got out of the taxi in Gangnam and walked the last fifteen minutes to my accommodation.
+While walking through the quiet streets, I texted my husband Arthur, who was just about to board his flight to Incheon.
+At one point he asked me if I knew what time it was.
+Of course I did… it was still seven hours earlier in the Netherlands 😉.
+During my stay in Seoul I walked through the streets of Gangnam twice in the early hours of the morning and both time...